pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 # General pool architecture

 We propose a pool model where the pool provides an NTS Key Exchange service to the outside world.
 A major advantage of this model is that it avoids having to distribute certificates to all downstream time servers.
+Contrary to {{RFC8915}}, there is no direct TLS connection between the client and the selected downstream time service.

-Contrary to {{RFC8915}}, there is no direct TLS connection between the client and the selected downstream time server.
 In {{RFC8915}}, cookies are generated based on key material that is extracted from this TLS connection.
 Our proposed model instead establishes two TLS connections: between the client and the pool, and between the pool and the downstream time server.
 Because cookies need to be generated using key material from the client, the pool extracts this key material and sends it to the server.
 The server uses this key material (rather than key material extracted from its connection with the pool) to generate cookies.
-The pool can remain oblivious to the cookie format of the downstream time server.
+This way, the pool can remain oblivious to the cookie format of the downstream time server.

 # Client facilities for pools

-One challenge with a pool through ???
-NTS Key Exchange is that clients that allow for explicit pool configuration want to end up with multiple independent time sources.
-To ensure they won't have to do multiple NTS Key Exchange sessions just to discard the result because they already have the time server they result in, we also introduce a record that clients can use to indicate which downstream time servers they don't want.
+One challenge with getting multiple time sources from a single NTS Key Exchange server is that clients that allow for explicit pool configuration want to end up with multiple independent time sources.
+Without additional support, a user of a pool might receive a downstream time source it already has from an NTS Key Exchange session, resulting in that session being a waste of time.
+To avoid this, we also introduce a record that clients can use to indicate which downstream time servers they don't want, because they already have them.

 # New NTS record types